What Does the Bible Say About Stealing?

 In the New Testament, the teachings of Jesus reinforce this perspective.
 While Jesus emphasized forgiveness and redemption, he also highlighted the importance of living a righteous life.
 Stealing breaks the bond of trust, damages relationships, and opposes the values Jesus stood for.

-See also What Does the Bible Say About Government?
+See also What Does the Bible Say About Helping Others Too Much?

 God’s view on stealing is unwavering.
 It is not allowed, and it is viewed as a sin.
 However, the Bible also teaches about redemption and the possibility of forgiveness.
 Repentance and seeking God’s mercy is a path for those who have strayed.